apache/datasketches-memory/README.md

 ## DEVELOPER USAGE
-In this environent the developer needs to build the Memory component from source and run the Memory Component tests.
+In this environment the developer needs to build the Memory component from source and run the Memory Component tests.
 There are two use cases.
 The first is for a *System Developer* that needs to build and test their own Jar from source for a specific Java version.
 The second use case is for a *Memory Component Developer and Contributor*.

 * System Developer
     * Compile, test and create a Jar for a specific Java version
-        * use the privided script for this purpose
+        * use the provided script for this purpose

 * Memory Component Developer / Contributor
     * Compile & test the library from source code using: